toshitanaa/aws-cli-mfa-auth/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This script automates the process described in the AWS Knowledge Center article [How do I use an MFA token to authenticate access to my AWS resources through the AWS CLI?](https://repost.aws/knowledge-center/authenticate-mfa-cli).
+It aims to simplify the steps outlined in the official documentation for a more streamlined user experience.